nl8590687/open-microblog/README.md

 # open-microblog
-An Simple Open Source Microblog by JSP
+An Simple Open Source Microblog by JSP/PHP